Ryu0w0/APGAN/README.md

 3. Unzip the obtained zip file and locate it such that ./files/input/dataset/img_align_celeba/*.jpg
 4. Call "python ./apgan_train_main.py"

-## Outputs

-- Synthetic images
-    - Location: ./apgan/files/output/gans/images
-    - Synthetic images are periodically produced from a generator at the moment while training for monitoring the changes of the appearance of images
-- Text-based Log files
-    - Location: ./files/output/gans/logs
-- TensorBoard-based log files
-    - ./files/output/gans/board
-    - Losses in G and D at the moment are periodically produced for monitoring
-- Weights of generator
-    - ./files/output/gans/model
-    - Weights of generator is produced as *.ptn file

 ## Configuration
 There are 2 locations for the configuration to specify the behavior of APGAN.
 ### JSON file